 The mulch on the beds helps reduce water evaporation and breaks down slowly releasing nutrients for the plants.
 The pathways have had a layer of cardboard then mulch to retard the growth of weeds.

 On mulched pathways, visitors can meander among the six areas and enjoy the huge variety of plants.
 The six areas are named: Long Border (1), California native (2), Dry Creek (3), Three Rocks (4), Boomerang (5) and the Edges of the Garden (6).
 Each of the beds has its own distinct plant groupings as well as common plants that tie the garden together.
 Look at the Waterwise plant dictionary for specific plants from our garden: Water Wise Ornamental Plants

 To help enjoy the garden there is signage throughout and lists of all the plants and their locations available at the kiosk.
-This garden is always open to the public.